OjasZanpure/OjasZanpure/README.md

 ### Hi there 👋

-I'm currently a student, learning web development and Arduino \n I'm working on my web portfolio
+I'm currently a student, learning web development and Arduino <br>
+I'm working on my web portfolio <br>
-I have a variety of interests including, drawing, reading and playing videogames
+I have a variety of interests including, drawing, reading and playing videogames <br><br>

 Pronouns: he/him